thervieu/42boot2root/writeup1.md

 ![lmezard-email](./screens/lmezard-email.png)

-If we try to log on the webmail service with de credentials pair `laurie@borntosec.net:!q\]Ej?*5K5cy*AJ` we can access her mailbox where we find an interesting mail.
+If we try to log on the webmail service with the credentials pair `laurie@borntosec.net:!q\]Ej?*5K5cy*AJ` we can access her mailbox where we find an interesting mail.

 ```
 Subject:    DB Access